Black Cowboy joy is spread by 'Boots on the Ground' viral line dance

 “Country western music: the sound, the banjo, the violin, all those things are African instruments,” said Sinegal-DeCuir, who grew up in Lafayette, Louisiana, line dancing and listening to zydeco.
 “She’s bringing it to the world to let the world know, no, we’re not just getting into country — we are country.”

 Sinegal-DeCuir believes the political climate may have indirectly contributed to the success of “Boots on the Ground” and interest in line dancing.
-She notes the 92% of Black women who voted against President Donald Trump, whose policies are disproportionately affecting Black Americans, including eliminating DEI programs, federal agency mass layoffs, and cuts to SN benefits, Medicare and Medicaid.
+She notes about 9 in 10 Black women voted against President Donald Trump, whose policies are disproportionately affecting Black Americans, including eliminating DEI programs, federal agency mass layoffs, and cuts to SN benefits, Medicare and Medicaid.

 “We know how to survive these things because we lean on family, we lean on community, and this joy,” said Sinegal-DeCuir.
 “The world is burning down, and we’re sitting here learning a new line dance because we’re tired of the political atmosphere … it’s a form of resistance.”